Sanuich/kohanagh/README.md

 We decided to fill some emptiness with a few lines of code.
 So now you can use in a Views some filters.

-To use filters in a View, 3d unnecessary parameter wath added to View::factory function
+To use filters in a View, 3d unnecessary parameter was added to View::factory function

 $html = View::factory('index',$data, true);
 by default it has value - false.
 To enable filters in a view - set this parameter to any value that !=false.
-1 or true. or define  constanr define('VIEWS_FILTERS',1);
+1 or true. or define  constant define('VIEWS_FILTERS',1);
-in index file or bootstrap file.
+in index file or bootstrap file to enable filters in all Views by default.

 For now there are [escape] [data] and [datastr] filters.
 For more details see [kohanagoldenhair.xyz](https://kohanagoldenhair.xyz)

 ###  Bundles
-Bundles is a new module for this Framework that allows to create separated applications in a public folder.
+Bundles is a new module for Kohan Golden Hair Framework that allows to create separated applications in a public folder.

-It is similar to modules, almost like modules, just allows to create each bundle in a public\bundles\vendor\bundle_name folder
+It is similar to modules, almost like modules, just allows to create each bundle (application) in a public\bundles\vendor\bundle_name folder

 That's why actualy was necessary to rewrite autoloader to PSR-4 standart

 Some bundles added to default project:

-- **Sanuich\AjaxControls** - bundle that allows to create some HTML tags like Table, Select, Div's list and fill them with data
+- **Sanuich\AjaxControls** - bundle that allows to create some HTML tags like Table, Select, Div's list and fill them with data.
+Require jQuery.
 - **Sanuich\Captcha** - Creates captcha input and check inputed code inside controller
 - **Sanuich\Database** - Some additional sugar: new bundle Sanuich\Database that contains module Database with many useful functions to work with database
-There's a leak of documentation but default application in a app\classes folder is not empty.
+There's a leak of documentation, but default application in a app\classes folder is not empty.

 ####  How ot use Database Bundle
 $SanuichDB = Model::factory('Sanuich\Database\Model\DB');